How to Read Your Competitor’s S1

 If this is starting to sound like your favorite holiday, here's the exciting part: as a publicly traded company, your competitor will have to share quarterly and annual earnings.
 These hold similar insights to the S1, giving you a continued window into their performance.
 So, remember, the S1 is just the beginning—these tips will be your guide multiple times in the future!

-Mindy Regnell is the Principal Market Intelligence Manager at Postscript
+Mindy Regnell is the Head of Market Intelligence at Klaviyo

 P.S.
 If you liked this, consider listening to the Healthy Competition podcast or joining the community!